SRI-CSL/iopc/README.md

 ## Prerequisites

-Using iop and jlambda requires Java and Maude.
+Using jlambda requires Java, using iop requires Java and Maude.

 ## Building and installing